slimshizn/newt/README.md

 - `tls-client-cert` (optional): Client certificate (p12 or pfx) for mTLS.
 See [mTLS](#mtls)
 - `docker-socket` (optional): Set the Docker socket to use the container discovery integration
 - `docker-enforce-network-validation` (optional): Validate the container target is on the same network as the newt process
-- `health_file` (optional): Check if connection to WG server (pangolin) is ok. creates a file if ok, removes it if not ok.
+- `health-file` (optional): Check if connection to WG server (pangolin) is ok. creates a file if ok, removes it if not ok.
 Can be used with docker healtcheck to restart newt

 - Example: